Sharm El Sheikh: Shark attacks

 On 1 December 2010, four tourists − three Russians and a Ukrainian − were attacked and injured by an oceanic whitetip shark or sharks in three separate incidents off Sharm El Sheikh.
 One victim lost a leg, and another an arm.
 The Egyptian authorities claimed that the shark responsible for the attacks had been captured alive, but the identification was disputed by the diving industry, based on eyewitness and photographic evidence.
-Four days later, on 5 December, an elderly German woman was attacked and killed by a shark while snorkelling at the resort.
+Four days later, on 5 December, an elderly German woman was attacked and killed by a shark while snorkeling at the resort.

-After the closure of many flights to the destination the coral reefs have had a reduced number of divers.
-Changes in corals and more obviously the marine life are very positive.